The practicum is the centerpiece of our graduate program, providing practical experience

 in applied anthropology.
 Students usually work collaboratively with agencies engaged

-in applied research, urban development or community health, and use anthropological
+in applied research, community development and/or community health, and use anthropological

 knowledge and skills to solve real-world problems.